kubernetes/kops/docs/cli/kops_create_cluster.md

       --out string                       Path to write any local output -o, --output string                    Output format.
 One of json or yaml.
 Used with the --dry-run flag.
-      --project string                   Project to use (must be set on GCE) --ssh-access strings               Restrict SSH access to this CIDR.
+      --project string                   Project to use (must be set on GCE) --set strings                      Directly set values in the spec --ssh-access strings               Restrict SSH access to this CIDR.
 If not set, uses the value of the admin-access flag.
       --ssh-public-key string            SSH public key to use --subnets strings                  Shared subnets to use
       --target string                    Valid targets: direct, terraform, cloudformation.
 Set this flag to terraform if you want kOps to generate terraform (default "direct")
   -t, --topology string                  Network topology for the cluster: public or private (default "public")
-      --utility-subnets strings          Shared utility subnets to use --vpc string                       Shared VPC to use -y, --yes                              Specify --yes to immediately create the cluster
+      --unset strings                    Directly unset values in the spec --utility-subnets strings          Shared utility subnets to use --vpc string                       Shared VPC to use -y, --yes                              Specify --yes to immediately create the cluster